byui-cse/cse251-course/week01/prepare.md

 This quote is from: [Thread (computing)](https://en.wikipedia.org/wiki/Thread_(computing))
 > In computer science, a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system.
 The implementation of threads and processes differs between operating systems, but in most cases a thread is a component of a process.
 Multiple threads can exist within one process, executing concurrently and sharing resources such as memory, while different processes do not share these resources.
 In particular, the threads of a process share its executable code and the values of its dynamically allocated variables and non-thread-local global variables at any given time.

-For all of the previous Python program that you wrote, there was always one thread running in your program.
+In the previous Python program that you wrote, there was always one thread running in your program.
 This is called the `main thread`.
-All programs have this main thread.
-This main thread only uses one CPU core on a computer.
-With computers now having 8, 16, 32, etc... cores, we need to write programs that can use those mulitple cores.
+All programs have this main thread and only uses one CPU core on a computer.
+With computers now having 8, 16, 32, etc... cores, we need to write programs that can use those multiple cores.

 ### Timer() function in the threading package